Do I need a local solicitor for a work injury claim?

 Injury claims are almost always handled remotely.
 Communication is typically by phone, email or video call, and it is rare to meet your solicitor in person.
 Even with a local firm, your solicitor may be working from home or in another office.

-You do not need a local solicitor.
-Choose experience and clear costs.
-Most things are done by phone or online, and your medical can be arranged near you.
+You don't need a local solicitor to make a claim.
+What matters the solicitor has the right experience for your claim.
+These days claims are handled by phone or online, and your medical can still be arranged near you.

 John Kushnick